HumbleBee14/WebDevStuff/NodejsLogger/README.md

 # Node Logging with winston

-This tutorial demonstrates how to use the [winston logging library](https://github.com/winstonjs/winston) to create custom loggers in your Node.js application.
+Practice to learn how to use the winston logging library in Node [winston logging library](https://github.com/winstonjs/winston) to create custom loggers in Node.js application.

 It also demonstrates how to customize transports and what you need to pay attention to when you **prepare your application for production use**.